a7-software/andaman7-api/getting-started.md

 The UUID of the device must be used in the `creatorDeviceId` field of all further API requests.

 Adding a device should be done once and the addition of other devices should only be done in exceptional cases.
+It is allowed to create up to 5 devices.

 #### Form